NASA-LIS/LISF/CONTRIBUTING.md

 * [Working with GitHub](https://github.com/NASA-LIS/LISF/blob/master/docs/working_with_github/working_with_github.adoc) for LISF
 * [How to create a testcase](https://github.com/NASA-LIS/LISF/blob/master/docs/howto_create_lis_testcases/howto_create_lis_testcases.adoc) for LISF

+## How to:

 ### I am having a problem running LDT/LIS/LVT and would like to ask a question
 First, please see the Users' Guides listed in the Resources above to ensure that your config files and other settings are correct.

-Next, please check all log files and error messages in the output of your run.
+Next, please check **all** log files and error messages in the output of your run.
 These messages typically inform the user what should be fixed.

 If you are still having a problem with your run, please first go to the ["Discussions"](https://github.com/NASA-LIS/LISF/discussions) tab.
 On that page, "Search" in the box in the upper left for previous Discussions, which may already have an answer to your question.